okta/okta-signin-widget/README.md

 ### OpenID Connect

-Options for the [OpenID Connect](http://developer.okta.com/docs/api/resources/oidc.html) authentication flow.
+Options for the [OAuth][] [OpenID Connect](http://developer.okta.com/docs/api/resources/oidc.html) authentication flow.
 This flow is required for social authentication, and requires OAuth 2.0 client registration with Okta.
 For instructions, see [Social Authentication](http://developer.okta.com/docs/api/resources/social_authentication.html).

 - **clientId:** Client Id pre-registered with Okta for the OIDC authentication flow